June 1, 2025

 But don’t panic.
 You’ve got this.

-The “Select Contract” Subsections
+The “Select Contract” subsection

-The “TV/New Media Only” Subsection
+The “TV/New Media Only” subsection

 Meanwhile, the right side of the rectangle refers to something labeled “Side Letter K.”

-The term “Side Letter K” refers to a SAG-AFTRA television contract provision that, “allows for a reduced contribution rate for pilots, presentations and television productions in the first two seasons of any new one-hour series first exhibited on or after July 1, 2005.”
+The term “Side Letter K” refers to a SAG-AFTRA television contract provision that “allows for a reduced contribution rate for pilots, presentations and television productions in the first two seasons of any new one-hour series first exhibited on or after July 1, 2005.”

 The “Use Type” section is where you would note all the minutia regarding where, when, how, and how long your commercial will actually air.
-This information is basic but highly specific.
+These details may seem minor, but they have a direct impact on performer compensation.
+This subsequently affects how much your production owes to the SAG-AFTRA Health Plan.

-The “Program” Subsection
+The “Program” subsection

 4. Enter the employee’s personal information

-And speaking of saving time and money, here’s a quick pro-tip:
+Speaking of saving time and money, here’s a quick pro-tip:

 Report multiple employees on a single Exhibit B